davidnmora/time-series-explorer/README.md

-# Interactive "scrollytelling article" for mastercard.
+# Interactive "scrollytelling article" for A Partner.

 # For non-web developers: